How to Open a Bank Account in Canada - Your Full Guide 2024

 Wise

-Accounts come with a linked international debit card you can use to spend in 200+ countries and in 150+ currencies.
-All transactions use the real mid-market exchange rate with no markups and no hidden fees.
+Accounts come with a linked international Wise debit card you can use to spend in 150+ countries.
+Transactions use the mid-market exchange rate with no markups and no hidden fees.
 There’s no minimum balance or monthly charges either, so you just pay low transaction fees for the services you actually use.

 Eligibility: Use your home proof of address to get your account open and access a CAD balance.
 The exact account services available may vary based on location, so check the Wise website for more information.